prathamgarg03/Course-Planner/README.md

 - `GET /api/watchers/{watcherID}`: Returns information about a watcher
 - `DELETE /api/watchers/{watcherID}`: Deletes a watcher

+REST API was also used in this project for communication between the client and the server.

 ## Testing

 Run `./gradlew test` to execute the test cases.